 If you don’t mind committing your money from one to five years, children’s fixed-rate savings accounts, or bonds, offer a better-guaranteed rate in return.
 But note that you can’t withdraw money during this time, so can’t switch should the interest rates rise.

 A junior savings account can offer some valuable early lessons in money management.
 And if your child is intent on spending their JISA money wisely at 18, there’s even more good news.
-With a new generation of products designed for millennials, such as the Lifetime ISA, there’s every hope they will carry on stashing the cash, tax-free, for years to come.
+With a new generation of products designed for millennials, such as the Lifetime ISA, there’s every hope they will carry on stashing the cash, tax-efficient, for years to come.